 5. Tallink ferries have shops, restaurants and home comforts on board

-They have food for all budgets ranging from a Burger King and Starbucks, to your delight buffets and the classier a la carte outlets.
-There’s also bars, arcades and even a sun terrace if you just simply want to take in the view.
+They have food for all budgets ranging from a Burger King and Starbucks to your delight buffets and the classier a la carte outlets.
+There are also bars, arcades, and even a sun terrace if you just simply want to take in the view.

 You’ll definitely never say you’re bored on board, that’s for sure.

 6. It’s a short walk from Tallink ferry port to Tallinn, a fairytale city in Estonia!

 Two hours seem to fly by onboard the Tallink Star ferry and you’ll soon leave the shores of Helsinki and dock into Tallinn in Estonia!